Estimating diagnostic classification models

 , respectively.

-Finally, because estimating these models can be time intensive, you
+Finally, because estimating these models can be time intensive, we

 can specify a file